palantir/foundry-platform-python/docs/v2/Connectivity/FileImport.md

 # ConnectionRid | connectionRid
 connection_rid = None
-# DatasetRid | The RID of the output dataset.
+# datasets_models.DatasetRid | The RID of the output dataset.
 dataset_rid = "ri.foundry.main.dataset.c26f11c8-cdb3-4f44-9f5d-9816ea1c82da"
 # FileImportDisplayName |
 display_name = "My file import"
-# List[Union[FileImportFilter, FileImportFilterDict]] | Use filters to limit which files should be imported.
+# typing.List[typing.Union[FileImportFilter, FileImportFilterDict]] | Use filters to limit which files should be imported.
 Filters are applied in the order they are defined.
 A different ordering of filters may lead to a more optimized import.
 [Learn more about optimizing file imports.](/docs/foundry/data-connection/file-based-syncs/#optimize-file-based-syncs)
 file_import_filters = None
 # FileImportMode |
 import_mode = "SNAPSHOT"
-# Optional[BranchName] | The branch name in the output dataset that will contain the imported data.
+# typing.Optional[datasets_models.BranchName] | The branch name in the output dataset that will contain the imported data.
 Defaults to `master` for most enrollments.
 branch_name = "master"
-# Optional[PreviewMode] | preview
+# typing.Optional[core_models.PreviewMode] | preview
 preview = None
-# Optional[str] | A subfolder in the external system that will be imported.
+# typing.Optional[str] | A subfolder in the external system that will be imported.
 If not specified, defaults to the root folder of the external system.
 subfolder = "subfolder1/subfolder2"